TheAcharya/MarkerData-Website/docs/About Databases/notion-prerequisite.md

 ---
 # Notion Prerequisite

-## To obtain your Notion's Session Token:
+## Obtain your Notion's Session Token:

 1. Login to your [Notion](https://www.notion.so/login){target=“_blank”} account via a web browser.
 2. Find and copy the entire `token_v2` value including `v02%3Auser_token_or_cookies%` from your Notion session.